 Originally from Baltimore, Maryland, Dr. Barton-Lamb received her Bachelor of Science (B.S.) in Animal Science at the University of Maryland, College Park in 2005.
 After that she attended Kansas State University, College of Veterinary Medicine from 2005 to 2009 and went on to complete a rotating internship at Mid-Atlantic Equine Medical Center in Ringoes, New Jersey.
 In 2013, Dr. Barton-Lamb completed a veterinary anesthesia residency at Cornell University.
-Dr. Barton-Lamb received her veterinary acupuncture certification, in both small animal and large animal acupuncture, from the Chi Institute in Reddick, Florida.
-Dr. Barton-Lamb is presently eligible to sit for the American College of Veterinary Anesthesia and Analgesia board exam in 2014.
+Dr. Barton-Lamb received her veterinary acupuncture certification, in both small animal and large animal acupuncture, from the Chi Institute in Reddick, Florida, and passed the American College of Veterinary Anesthesia and Analgesia board exam in 2014.
 She has a strong interest in peripheral and regional nerve blockade, anesthetic management of polytrauma and critical care cases, and acupuncture and multimodal approaches to pain management.
 She joined Angell in 2013 where her focus is on making anesthesia and sedation safe and comfortable for our patients.

 Kansas State University, College of Veterinary Medicine, DVM 2005-2009

 University of Maryland, College Park, B.S in Animal Science 2001-2005

 Diplomate, American College in Veterinary Anesthesia and Analgesia, 2014